element-plus/element-plus/docs/en-US/component/select-v2.md

 You can customize the header of the dropdown.

-::: demo Use slot to customize the content.
+:::demo Use slot to customize the content.

 select-v2/custom-header